 Political and Social Integration

 In contrast to other political systems in Southeast Asia, political parties play a very important role in Indonesian politics.
-This is not least due to various constitutional and legal provisions, for example, the right of political parties to determine the presidential candidates and the proportional election system.
+This is in large part due to constitutional and legal provisions such as the right of political parties to determine presidential candidates and the proportional election system.

-Indonesia’s formal party system is very stable, with voter volatility considerably lower than in many other democracies around the world.
-During the 2019 elections, nine of the 10 parliamentary parties of the previous period were re-elected to the legislature and none of the new parties gained seats.
-This nominal stability of the current Indonesian party system is due to many parties being anchored in specific religiopolitical constituencies, and the long-term persistence of key actors and their catch-all presidentialist parties (e.g., Yudhoyono’s Democratic Party or Prabowo’s Great Indonesia Movement).
+Indonesia’s formal party system is highly stable, with voter volatility considerably lower than in many other democracies worldwide.
+In the 2024 elections, eight of the nine parliamentary parties from the previous period were re-elected to the legislature, and none of the new parties gained seats.
+Even the vote shares going to the parties have not changed greatly over the last 15 years.
+This nominal stability within the current Indonesian party system is due to many parties being anchored in specific religiopolitical constituencies along with the long-term persistence of key actors and their catch-all presidentialist parties (for example, Yudhoyono’s Democratic Party or Prabowo’s Great Indonesia Movement).

 Party system

 Indonesia has a wide variety of interest groups that reflect competing societal interests.
-There are Islamic organizations such as Nahdlatul Ulama and Muhammadiyah, which are among the largest Muslim groups in the world; hundreds of labor unions, many of them highly influential; as well as grassroots groups, women’s rights associations, church networks, human rights NGOs, agrarian organizations, think tanks, mass media organizations, and many more associations that mediate between society and political parties at the national and local levels.
+These include Islamic organizations such as Nahdlatul Ulama and Muhammadiyah, which are among the largest Muslim groups in the world; hundreds of labor unions, many of them highly influential; grassroots groups; women’s rights associations; church networks; human rights NGOs; agrarian organizations; think tanks; mass media organizations; and many more associations that mediate between society and political parties at the national and local levels.

-Overall, however, non-state societal groups struggle to form an effective counterweight to the rising influence of oligarchic business interests represented by groups such as the Indonesia Employers Association (APINDO) and the Indonesian Chamber of Commerce (KADIN).
+Overall, however, non-state societal groups struggle to serve as an effective counterweight to the rising influence of oligarchic business interests represented by organizations such as the Indonesia Employers Association (APINDO) and the Indonesian Chamber of Commerce (KADIN).

-In general, the degree of cooperation among various interest groups is relatively high.
-On environmental issues, for example, conservative Muslim interest groups have no problems working together with rather leftist NGOs.
+In general, the degree of cooperation among interest groups is relatively high.
+On environmental issues, for example, conservative Muslim interest groups have no problem collaborating with left-leaning NGOs.

 Interest groups

-Most Indonesians, be they politicians or the general public, however, have an electoral rather than a liberal conception of what constitutes a democracy.
-Hence, clear authoritarian tendencies such as the reduction of civil rights or the rise of strong military leaders are seen as compatible with democracy.
-This explains the high rates of support for autocrats such as Saudi Arabian Crown Prince Mohammed bin Salman or Russian President Vladimir Putin in the before-mentioned survey of the Lowy Institute.
+However, most Indonesians – politicians and the general public alike – have an electoral rather than liberal conception of democracy.
+As a result, clear authoritarian tendencies, such as reductions in civil rights or the rise of strong military leaders, are seen as compatible with democracy.
+This helps explain the high levels of support for autocrats such as Saudi Arabian Crown Prince Mohammed bin Salman and Russian President Vladimir Putin in a 2021 Lowy Institute survey.

 Approval of democracy

-Indonesia has a widespread and heterogeneous network of autonomous, self-organized groups, associations, and organizations.
-As in other Southeast Asian societies, many elements of social capital, such as mutual networks, trust among people, informal societal structures and volunteerism, are widespread in Indonesia.
-All citizens are usually integrated into a large web of religious, social, ethnic, and issue-based organizations that operate at both the national and local level.
+Indonesia has a widespread and heterogeneous network of autonomous, self-organized groups, associations and organizations.
+As in other Southeast Asian societies, many elements of social capital such as mutual networks, trust among people, informal societal structures and volunteerism are widespread in Indonesia.
+Citizens are integrated into a large web of religious, social, ethnic and issue-based organizations that operate at both the national and local levels.
+In addition, a national survey (Social Capital Statistics, Statistik Modal Sosial) conducted by the Indonesian Statistics Agency (BPS) in 2022 indicated that more than 75% of respondents trust their neighbors.

-Of particular importance are the two moderate Muslim mass organizations Nahdlatul Ulama and Muhammadiyah with officially more than 100 million members, who are important in the fields of education and public welfare.
-However, the prevalence of networks of social interaction does not automatically translate into collective trust between citizens.
-In general, the existence of social networks, which offer bonds between similar people and bridge differences between diverse people, contributes rather positively to the functioning of a diverse and multiethnic society like Indonesia.
+Nahdlatul Ulama and Muhammadiyah, two moderate Muslim mass organizations each with an official membership count of more than 100 million, are of particular importance and play major roles in education and public welfare.
+However, the prevalence of networks of social interaction does not automatically translate into collective trust among citizens.
+In general, social networks that forge bonds among similar people and bridge differences among diverse people contribute to the functioning of Indonesia’s diverse and multiethnic society.
+In the period from 2023 to 2025, social associations helped keep the number of violent ethnic and religious conflicts relatively low compared with previous periods (with the exception of Papua).

 Social capital